cehbrecht/quick-sphinx-tutorial/docs/source/rst.rst

 Play with reStructuredText (ReST) Syntax
 ----------------------------------------

-.. note:: ReST takes a bit of practice to wrap your head around.
+ReST takes a bit of practice to wrap your head around.
 Go over to http://rst.ninjs.org, which is a live preview.

-.. note:: Use the `cheatsheet`_ for lots more ideas!

 Looking for some ideas of what the syntax contains?
 The :ref:`rst-primer` in the Sphinx docs is a great place to start.

+.. note:: Use the `cheatsheet`_ for lots more ideas!

 .. _cheatsheet:  https://sphinx-tutorial.readthedocs.org/cheatsheet/